 - Slower turnover and a drier barrier.
 The outer layer renews more slowly and holds water less well, so skin looks duller and feels rougher.

 - Structural change.
-Fat pads shift and bone remodels, which changes the architecture of the face independent of the skin itself.
+Fat pads move and bone remodels, which changes the architecture of the face independent of the skin itself.
 This is a different problem from skin quality and worth understanding on its own; we cover it in the architecture of facial aging.

 The evidence-based core

 Heres the honest hierarchy.
 A few things have strong evidence.
-Most of what is on the shelf does not.1.
-Sun protection (by a wide margin, the most important)
+Most of what is on the shelf does not.

-Daily broad-spectrum sunscreen, SPF 30 or higher, is the single highest-yield thing you can do for how your skin ages.
-A well-known randomized trial out of Australia followed adults using daily sunscreen versus discretionary use, and the daily group showed visibly less skin aging over 4-plus years.
-It also prevents skin cancer, so youre buying two things at once.
-Mineral filters (zinc oxide, titanium dioxide) and chemical filters both work; if you prefer a mineral formula, that is a reasonable choice, and theres little reason to chase numbers above SPF 50, since how evenly you apply and reapply matters more than the label.
 The catch most people miss is that this isnt only about beach days.
 Incidental UV adds up: the drive to work, the walk to lunch, the light through a window (UVA penetrates glass).
-Sunscreen is a daily habit, not an event, and the best one is the one youll actually reapply, so it is worth finding a texture and finish you genuinely like rather than forcing a greasy or chalky one you will skip.
-Use enough, too: most people apply only about a quarter of the amount an SPF rating is based on, which quietly drops the protection you actually get, so a nickel-to-quarter-size dollop for the face, neck, and ears, reapplied every 2 hours of real sun exposure, is the rough target.
+Sunscreen is a daily habit, not an event, and the best one is the one you'll actually reapply, so it is worth finding a texture and finish you like rather than forcing a greasy or chalky one you will skip.
+Use enough, too: most people apply only about a quarter of the amount an SPF rating is based on, which drops the protection you actually get without you noticing, so a nickel-to-quarter-size dollop for the face, neck, and ears, reapplied every 2 hours of real sun exposure, is the rough target.
 Hats, shade, and UPF clothing do real work too.
-For a long beach day or a Jersey Shore summer, where it is all about cover-up and reapplication, see our guide to sun protection for Philly and Jersey Shore summers.2.
-Retinoids (the only topical with gold-standard evidence)
+For a long beach day or a Jersey Shore summer, where it is all about cover-up and reapplication, see our guide to sun protection for Philly and Jersey Shore summers.

-Prescription tretinoin, and to a lesser degree over-the-counter retinol and retinaldehyde, are vitamin A derivatives with decades of randomized data behind them.
-They prompt new collagen, speed cell turnover, fade pigment, and smooth texture.
-Nothing else on the topical shelf comes close to that evidence base.
 Use it the same careful way you would for acne: start low and slow (a pea-sized amount a couple of nights a week, building up), expect some redness and flaking at first, apply at night, and pair it with daily sunscreen.
 If you have rosacea, perioral dermatitis, eczema, or simply very dry or sensitive skin, start at the lowest strength and the slowest pace, because your skin will protest more.
 One firm rule: skip retinoids if you are pregnant, trying to conceive, or breastfeeding.
-A combination many dermatologists reach for is a retinoid alongside niacinamide and azelaic acid.
-The retinoid does the heavy lifting on collagen and texture, niacinamide supports the skin barrier, and azelaic acid evens out tone and fades the brown marks.
-The bonus is that the barrier support and the gentler actives take some of the edge off the retinoid irritation, so you can stay consistent, which is the part that actually matters.3.
-Dont smoke, and mind the air

 Smoking produces a recognizable "smoker's face": accelerated wrinkling from collagen breakdown and damaged microcirculation.
 Air pollution is a newer but real driver, with particulate matter linked to more pigment spots and wrinkles.
-You cant control the city's air, but cleansing at the end of a high-pollution day and keeping the skin barrier healthy helps at the margins.4.
-Blood sugar and the glycation lever
+You cant control the city's air, but cleansing at the end of a high-pollution day and keeping the skin barrier healthy helps at the margins.

 Longevity Medicine